 Advantages of digital scales

 Keep in mind that there are actually different types of digital scales.
 Some are just weight scales that display the measurements digitally.
-Then you have scales that measure much more like body fat percentage.
+Then you have scales that use BIA to measure body fat percentage and other metrics.
 And then you can choose whether you want your scale to be ‘smart’ or not – i.e. the ability to send data directly to your chosen fitness app.
 Overall though, this summarizes the advantages of digital scales:

 - Digital scales are more precise than mechanical scales